 Extension of probationary periods

-There is a common misconception that a probationary period allows an employer to dismiss an employee for any reason prior to the confirmation of their employment.
-Similarly, there is a misconception that an employer can extend this probationary period where they are not willing to confirm an employee’s employment.
+There is a common misconception that probationary periods allow an employer to dismiss an employee for any reason prior to the confirmation of their employment.
+Similarly, there is a misconception that an employer can extend this period where they are not willing to confirm an employee’s employment.

 The concept of a probationary period is derived from the minimum employment period contained in section 383 of the Fair Work Act 2009 (Cth) (FW Act), which prescribes the minimum continuous employment period that an employee must complete before they have standing to make an unfair dismissal claim.

 The minimum employment period depends on the size of the employer’s business being twelve months for small business employers (employers with less than 15 employees at the time of the dismissal) and six months for all other employers.